pr0fix/financial-dashboard/README.md

 - [ ] Sign up feature
 - [ ] Create a fallback to homepage with error message for when database isn't accessible
 - [ ] Create loading skeletons for components

+### Known bugs

+- [ ] Fix edit and delete buttons not showing on customers page when on mobile